jon-harper/jon-harper.github.io/docs/abs/about.md

 As a rough cutoff, engineering plastics end and high-end plastics begin when a material requires any one of the the following:

 - Nozzle temperatures over 280°C (536°F);
-- Heated bed temperature over 110°C (230°F); and/or
+- Heated bed temperature over 120°C (248°F); and/or
 - Air temperatures over 60°C (140°F).

-This article does not delve into high-end plastics, but they are important because ABS is used as an affordable substitute (and a much more easily printed one).
+This article does not delve into high-end plastics, as they are outside the capabilities of all but the most expensive FDM printers.

 ## Material Considerations

 ABS is widely used in injection molding.
-Injection molding allows mass production at extremely low per-unit costs with a high up-front cost for the molds and prototype(s).[^b1]
+Injection molding allows mass production at low per-unit costs with a high up-front cost for the molds and prototype(s).[^b1]

 Prototyping ABS parts for injection molding was one of the first commercial uses of FDM 3D printing.
 3D printed parts can be nearly as strong as an injection molded equivalents; this allows cheap prototypes before committing to an expensive mold.
 Under the right conditions, ABS is also easy to 3D print.